Section 2: Student Affairs and Services

 The Office of Student Life sponsors a variety of activities to complement the academic programs including the University New Student Orientation program, popular café series, and developmental workshops.
-Other annual events include Second Halloween, Grocery BINGO, Masquerade Ball, and the UArts Late Night Breakfast.
+Other annual events include Constitution Day, Grocery BINGO, Masquerade Ball and the UArts Late Night Breakfast.

 Students play a major role in determining the character of the student life program.
 There are many opportunities for involvement and leadership.
 The Student Council, when active, helps develop, plan, and implement changes that benefit the student body.
 The University community welcomes and encourages students to join this organization, which acts as the voice of the student body in the University governance system.

 For more information about any of these opportunities, contact the Office of Student Life.